abdultanveer/character-viewer/README.md

 ```

+#### Gradle & Resources
-###### There are several ways of detecting device type such tablet or phone.
+- There are several ways of detecting device type such tablet or phone.
 One way is creating a layout file that has same name but under sw600dp.
 This allows to interchange between these layouts through different type of devices.
-###### By using the same idea we can also create two same named value resources but one will be under values-sw600dp folder.
+- By using the same idea we can also create two same named value resources but one will be under values-sw600dp folder.
 In this project I used both for different purposes.
 ```xml
 <!-- values-sw600dp/device.xml -->
  <bool name="is_tablet">true</bool>
  ```

- ###### There are 2 application flavors are provided.
+- There are 2 application flavors are provided.
 While they both serving for same purpose with different data, we can easily change between them and detect each's query parameter by requesting 'character_type' string resource.
  ```xml
   productFlavors {
         simsons {